Mstafa-awad/LODTailor-Bake-Forger/README.md

 Hybrid CPU/GPU          = True
 Fallback Bake Mode      = AUTO
 Auto Bake Margin        = True
+Load Output Images      = True  (Set to False if you only need the GLB/PNG files and want to save ComfyUI RAM)
 ```

 Then enable only the texture maps you actually need and choose their resolutions.